google/koladata/docs/fundamentals.md

 ### Items

-Elements of a DataSlice are **items**, where each item can be a primitive, an entity/object with attributes, a list or a dict.
-To support vectorization, Koda has native versions of primitives/entity/object/list/dict, which are made as close to Python as possible.
+Elements of a DataSlice are **items**, where each item can be a primitive, an entity with attributes, a list or a dict.
+To support vectorization, Koda has native versions of primitives/entity/list/dict, which are made as close to Python as possible.

 Moreover, items can be seen as a special case of DataSlices (0-dim DataSlices), and everything that accepts DataSlices works with items too.